shreeram0206/CycleGAN/README.md

 ```

 ### Training
-Edit the config.py file to match the setup you want to use and set the appropriate path for training and validation data.
+Edit the config.py file to match the setup you want to use and set the appropriate path for training and validation data (TRAIN_DIR, VAL_DIR in config.py).
 Then run train.py

 ## CycleGAN paper
 ### Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks by Jun-Yan Zhu, Taesung Park, Phillip Isola, Alexei A. Efros